 Since the 2011-20 Capacity Strategy the way forward with terminal capacity has become clearer.
 The expansions anticipated by that Strategy have all now been committed, with the exception of T4.
-The T4 Statement of Environmental Effects has, however, been submitted to the NSW Department of Planning and gone on public display.
+The T4 Statement of Environmental Effects has, however, been submitted to the NSW Department of Planning and the public consultation period has closed.